Social stigma: Poverty

 Recipients of public assistance programs are often scorned as unwilling to work.
 The intensity of poverty stigma is positively correlated with increasing inequality.
 As inequality increases, societal propensity to stigmatize increases.
 This is in part, a result of societal norms of reciprocity which is the expectation that people earn what they receive rather than receiving assistance in the form of what people tend to view as a gift.

 Poverty is often perceived as a result of failures and poor choices rather than the result of socioeconomic structures that suppress individual abilities.
 Disdain for the impoverished can be traced back to its roots in Anglo-American culture where poor people have been blamed and ostracized for their misfortune for hundreds of years.
 The concept of deviance is at the bed rock of stigma towards the poor.
 Deviants are people that break important norms of society that everyone shares.
 In the case of poverty it is breaking the norm of reciprocity that paves the path for stigmatization.

 Public assistance

 Social stigma is prevalent towards recipients of public assistance programs.
 This includes programs frequently utilized by families struggling with poverty such as Head Start and AFDC (Aid To Families With Dependent Children).
-The value of self-reliance is often at the center of feelings of shame and the fewer people value self reliance the less stigma effects them psychologically.
+The value of self-reliance is often at the center of feelings of shame and the fewer people value self reliance the less stigma affects them psychologically.
 Stigma towards welfare recipients has been proven to increase passivity and dependency in poor people and has further solidified their status and feelings of inferiority.

 Caseworkers frequently treat recipients of welfare disrespectfully and make assumptions about deviant behavior and reluctance to work.
 Many single mothers cited stigma as the primary reason they wanted to exit welfare as quickly as possible.
 They often feel the need to conceal food stamps to escape judgement associated with welfare programs.
 Stigma is a major factor contributing to the duration and breadth of poverty in developed societies which largely affects single mothers.
 Recipients of public assistance are viewed as objects of the community rather than members allowing for them to be perceived as enemies of the community which is how stigma enters collective thought.
 Amongst single mothers in poverty, lack of health care benefits is one of their greatest challenges in terms of exiting poverty.
 Traditional values of self reliance increase feelings of shame amongst welfare recipients making them more susceptible to being stigmatized.